ch0m5/Game-Design-Pillars/README.md

 * Focus on what emotions you want to transmit, how must the player **feel** while playing the game.
 * While brainstorming, think of one idea or feature that you game would have that **no other does**.
 * Establish the most important features of the game and a **creative direction** to follow.
 * The ideas must **resonate** with you, they must sound fun.
-Check if they still feel like expected from a **practical standpoint** by prototyping and testing the idea.
+Check if they feel like you expected them to do from a **practical standpoint** by prototyping and testing the idea.

 <p align="center">
   <img src="https://raw.githubusercontent.com/ch0m5/Game-Design-Pillars/master/docs/Doom.jpg" width="645"/>